Somek and Associates are currently looking for experienced orthotists and...

 I qualified as an Occupational Therapist at Oxford in 1985.
 Since then I have worked continuously in the NHS in both mental health and physical fields; with my predominant clinical interest being in mental health before taking on a specialist role in assessing and treating adults with Chronic Fatigue Syndrome/Myalgic Encephalopathy (CFS/ME) since 2006.

-I am currently employed by the Kent & Medway NHS and Social Care Partnership Trust and work as part of the Kent & Medway CFS/ME Service.
+I work as part of a CFS/ME Service.
 I provide specialist assessments and interventions to people across the spectrum from mild symptoms (e.g. managing to work full-time, but needing to sleep during the evenings and weekends) to people with severe symptoms who are bed-bound and need help with all activities of daily living.
 Fibromyalgia, chronic pain and depression are often significant features.
 The interventions used are those recommended by the NICE guidelines (CG53).

 My clinical role focuses on activity management, lifestyle changes and emotional adjustment, with a view to improving function and quality of life, often with the aim of helping clients to return to some form of employment.
 However, should clients not be able to make any significant recovery, advice and guidance is given around how to adapt to the condition whilst still maintaining as much independence as possible.
 I often work with other family members so that they are involved in the assessment and intervention process.

 I pride myself on my report writing, which is also an essential part of my role.
 I have been given positive feedback on the style of my formal writing.